malcolmlett/malcolmlett.github.io/Proto-AGI-v1.md

 # Intermediate Layer

+(tbd)

-## Training strategy for intermediate level
+## Intermediate Layer Training

-So, how to actually train the intermediate-level?
+So, how to actually train the intermediate layer?

+### Factors to consider for training
+As the intermediate layer is totally internal to the agent, it is harder to apply direct reward measures or training losses.
+There are multiple factors that influence how best to apply RL training to the intermediate layer.

+**Representational Gradient:**
+* Back-prop pressure from layer above.
+* Representation bandwidth from layer below.
+* Discussed further within "Overall Training Approach"

+**Goal Representation from Below:**
+* The need for DIAYN at intermediate layer in order to discover the low-level layer's goal representation.
+* Discussed further within "Overall Training Approach"

+### Resultant training strategy
 Based on the above notes, the training of the intermediate-level will be a combination of:
 1. back-propagation from high-level and low-level component training.
-2. training during RL that incorporates the support components (body map, modelling system)
+2. training during RL that incorporates the support components (ie: body schema)
+3. DIAYN

 Lastly, the following narrative provides some observation:
 * I want to eat.
 I want my hand to put the food into my mouth.
 I don't care how it gets there as long as it doesn't drop the food, it doesn't hurt me in the process, and it basically follows an efficient path.
 * My goal is a high-level concept of "food in mouth".
 * I'll actively monitor the arm and provide internal reward to myself if I achieve my high-level goal.
-* And it would appear that the level of that high-level goal is a result of the representational gradient and other pressures as described above.
+* And it would appear that the level of that high-level goal is a result of the representational gradient and other pressures as described within this document.

 # Executive Control Layer